-Vision Project seeks to reinforce the social, cultural, and historical impact documentary work contributes to society.
-To reach these goals, we have assembled a group of talented professionals with extensive expertise in journalism, photography, video, design, web technology, and education.
+Vision Project seeks to reinforce the social, cultural and historical contribution that visual documentary work contributes to society.
+To reach these goals, we have assembled a group of talented professionals with extensive expertise in photography, web technology, journalism, design, and education.